 Universal Orlando is one of our favorite theme parks.
 It has incredible attractions and we love that we feel like we step inside the stories that we love.
-We have visited many times in the last few years and today I am sharing our 7 Universal Orlando tips for your first visit.
+We have visited many times as annual pass holders the last few years, and today I am sharing our 7 Universal Orlando tips for your first visit.

 Like any visit to an Orlando theme park it helps to go in with a basic plan.
 Doing a bit of research and knowing what to expect can really help during a visit to Universal Orlando.
 I always recommend researching a bit about the parks before you plan your visit.
 This can help save you time and frustration during your time at the parks.